dgroomes/stackoverflow-look-back/README.md

 * [ ] Multi-term search.
 The search bar should take each word and apply an "AND" search
 * [ ] Implement a "recents" feature?
 Maybe the most relevant StackOverflow posts are the ones I just added!
 I'm revisiting them continually until I understand them (concepts) or memorize them (commands or code snippets).
+* [ ] Remove the viewer with a standalone "Search UI".
+I've already implemented a good deal of this effort in `search-ui/`.
+      It is a single-page app built with Next.js and the posts data lives in Algolia.
+The UI uses Algolia's sophisticated component library.
+I'm impressed with the developer experience of Algolia (and I also notice the price tag $$$).

 ## Finished Wish List items